 Insurance Car Insurance

-Comprehensive car insurance may come in handy when you least expect it.
-Here’s how to know if you need it.
+Comprehensive car insurance protects your car against non-collision incidents, and it may be required for financed vehicles.
+Here's how to know if you need it.

 Fact checked

-Choosing the right car insurance coverage can make your head spin.
-With so many types of coverages, deductibles, and options, it can be challenging to determine what’s best for you.
-If you’re like me and like to shop for new car insurance annually, it’s important to know the types of coverage you need.
+With so many types of coverages, deductibles, and options, choosing the right car insurance coverage can make your head spin.
+If you're like me and like to shop for new auto insurance annually, it's important to know the types of coverage you need.

-One of the most commonly debated auto insurance coverage is comprehensive insurance.
-This guide will show you what this type of policy covers and how it works so you can decide whether the coverage is worth the cost.
+One of the most commonly debated types of auto insurance coverage is comprehensive car insurance.
+This optional insurance add-on covers incidents unrelated to collisions, and our guide will detail what this type of policy covers and how it works so you can decide whether it's worth the cost.
+You might be required to have this coverage if you're still paying off your vehicle.

 What is comprehensive car insurance?

-However, despite state laws, you may need comprehensive and collision insurance if you finance your vehicle.
-Most lenders require this to ensure proper coverage should you total the vehicle in an accident, or the car is damaged or stolen.
+However, despite state laws, you may need comprehensive coverage if you finance or lease your vehicle.
+Most lenders require this to protect their investment in an event that wouldn't qualify for collision coverage.

 What comprehensive car insurance covers

-Comprehensive insurance covers non-collision damage to your vehicle and typically theft of your car or its parts.
+Comprehensive insurance covers non-collision damage to your vehicle.

 • Theft of car or parts